 ¼ cup of green onions, sliced thin 1 tbsp parsley, minced 1 tbsp of cilantro, minced ½ of a long hot green pepper, minced *optional*

 If choosing to roast eggplant: Generously drizzle eggplant with olive oil, salt, pepper, paprika, cumin and add to a lined baking sheet in a 400 F oven.
 Roast the eggplant for 20 minutes.
 Flip and roast until golden-brown and tender, 10 minutes more.
 When finished set aside.

 Preheat oven to 400 degrees F.

 Cook the beef.
 In a skillet on medium-high heat add olive oil, add garlic until slightly browned.
 Add beef, season with salt, black pepper, paprika, and cumin to taste.
-When cooked all the way through set aside in separate plate.
+When cooked all the way through set aside in a separate plate.

 Cook the eggplant.
-When finished use same skillet and if frying eggplant add vegetable oil to skillet.
+When finished use same skillet and if frying eggplant adds vegetable oil to skillet.
 Season the eggplant with salt, pepper, paprika, and cumin.
 Add eggplant rounds to hot oil and flip until both sides are slightly browned and tender.
 Add cooked eggplant to a plate lined with paper towels to soak up excess oil.
 Set aside. *If roasting eggplant follow the instructions above and ignore this step.*